Pradeep3083/AI-Powered-Java-Full-Stack/Day1/notes.md

-# Day 1 – Introduction to Programming and Java Basics
+# Day 1 – Introduction to Programming and Java History
 Today’s topics:
 - What is programming?
 - Binary, Compiler, Interpreter